Excel VBA to Find Matching Value in Column: 8 Examples

 End Sub

-• Simply running it will yield the result if you insert the order id beforehand.
-However, we are going to assign it to a Command Button.
+• If you insert the order ID beforehand, running it will yield the result.
+We are going to assign it to a Command Button.

 Creating button name it as Search

-• After Creating a button, we are going to name it “Search” and assign the Macro.
-You can do that by right-clicking on the button and selecting Assign Macro from the context menu and selecting the proper code through the sub name.
+• Create a button; name it “Search” and assign the Macro.
+Right-click on the button, select Assign Macro from the context menu and select the proper code through the sub name.

 Assigning macro in Search button